Dynamic Debt Swapping in Financial Networks: Introduction

-In this paper, we analyze the computational complexity of debt swaps.
-We conduct a broad study of network optimization problems surrounding the swap operation.
+In this paper, we strive to understand debt swap dynamics and their effects on the network.
 Since a debt swap is a local improvement step in the network, we first focus on local optimization (e.g., from an initial network, can we reach a configuration that allows no more profitable debt swaps?).
 In addition, we also consider aspects of global optimization (i.e., maximize the assets of a single bank via a sequence of debt swaps) and reachability problems (i.e., decide if a target network structure can be reached using a sequence of debt swaps).
 We discuss all our results consistently for networks in which banks use natural ranking-based clearing payments~\cite{CsokaDecentralizedClearing,BertschingerStrategicPayments,ioannidis2022financial}.
 Indeed, many of our results can be extended to arbitrary monotone clearing.
 Throughout the paper we mention the extension explicitly whenever it applies.

-\myparagraph{Contribution and Techniques} After discussing preliminaries in Section~\ref{sec:model}, we classify debt swaps into positive (both creditors profit strictly in the clearing after the swap), semi-positive (one creditor profits strictly, the other one remains the same), or arbitrary ones.
-Our characterization results (discussed in detail in Appendix~\ref{app:prelim}) show that in every financial network, there can be no positive swap.
+\paragraph{Contribution and Techniques} After discussing preliminaries in Section~\ref{sec:model}, we classify debt swaps into positive (both creditors profit strictly in the clearing after the swap), semi-positive (one creditor profits strictly, the other one remains the same), or arbitrary ones.
+Our characterization results in Section~\ref{sec:characterization} show that in every financial network, there can be no positive swap.
 Semi-positive swaps can exist, and, in fact, they always represent a \emph{Pareto-improvement}: After the swap \emph{no bank in the entire network suffers}, every bank obtains at least as many assets as before.
+As such, the \emph{recovery rate} of every bank weakly increases, as well as the payments towards every debt contract.
 This makes semi-positive swaps very attractive.
-Similar results were shown before by Papp and Wattenhofer~\cite{PappDebtSwapping} for proportional payments.
-We here show similar conditions for ranking-based payments.
-Indeed, our proofs generalize to \emph{all} monotone payments and substantially generalize their arguments.
+Similar results were shown by Papp and Wattenhofer~\cite{PappDebtSwapping} for proportional payments.
+Our paper generalizes these results substantially to \emph{all monotone payments}.